rt2gtfs: A scalable framework for correcting public transport timetables using real-time data for accessibility analysis: Conclusion

 While this approach provides a substantial advance over timetable-based accessibility analysis, it is subject to several important limitations.
 Firstly, the analysis focuses exclusively on bus services and does not include other public transport modes.
 Although this does not capture the full public transport network, buses represent the most widely available form of public transport across much of the country, particularly in rural and smaller urban areas where alternative modes are limited.
 Buses are also generally the most affordable public transport option, and therefore play a central role in shaping everyday accessibility to a wide range of essential services.
 Secondly, the observed travel times reconstructed in this study are retrospective and represent what would only be achievable if travellers had perfect knowledge of service delays and disruptions at the time of travel.
-In reality, travellers make decisions under uncertainty and incomplete information (often only paper-based static timetables), meaning that the accessibility calculated using our corrected timetable may not necessarily be realisable in practice.
+In reality, travellers make decisions under uncertainty and incomplete information (often only paper-based static timetables), meaning that the accessibility calculated using the corrected timetables produced by \texttt{rt2gtfs} may not necessarily be realisable in practice.
 However, as real-time passenger information systems become increasingly widespread through mobile applications, on-board announcements, and digital displays at bus stops, travellers are increasingly gaining more awareness of accurate and timely travel advice.
 This trend suggests that empirically observed travel times like the ones we calculated are becoming a closer approximation to what informed travellers can actually experience, particularly in urban areas and on high-frequency routes.
-From a planning and policy perspective, our measures therefore provide an upper bound on achievable accessibility under real-time information, offering a benchmark against which the performance and reliability of public transport system can be assessed.
+From a planning and policy perspective, our measures therefore provide an upper bound on achievable accessibility under real-time information, offering a benchmark against which the performance and reliability of public transport systems can be assessed.
 Thirdly, not all vehicle position records can be matched to scheduled trips because of missing \textit{trip\_id} information in the BODS feed.
 As a result, some areas may appear to experience poorer accessibility not because services are genuinely less frequent or reliable, but because parts of their operations are poorly recorded.
 While we have no direct control over the quality of BODS data, future work will seek to further improve matching rates through more sophisticated \textit{trip\_id} interpolation and inference methods, enabling even more complete and realistic representations of public transport accessibility.
+Fourth, the inference of missing stop-level times introduces uncertainty.
+The interpolation and extrapolation procedures assume that delays change smoothly between matched stops, or remain constant for unmatched stops at the beginning and end of a trip.
+In practice, delays may accumulate or dissipate unevenly due to traffic, passenger boarding activity, or driver behaviour.
+The inferred times should therefore be understood as approximations that preserve the temporal structure of the timetable, rather than exact observations at every stop.